 As previous research [15] suggested, women, living with healthy, overweight or class I obesity may also be at risk of excessive GWG or dietary composition limitations.
 Therefore, future research is warranted to evaluate the dietary make-up in these groups.

-Furthermore, specific evaluation of women living with (or lived with) obesity who have previously undergone bariatric surgery are a particularly increased risk for nutritional deficiencies during pregnancy.
+Furthermore, specific evaluation of women living with (or lived with) obesity who have previously undergone bariatric surgery are a particularly increased risk for nutritional deficiencies during pregnancy (due to poor intakes and/or poor absorption).
 Although limited, some research suggests women are at increased risk of low iron, vitamin B12, folate and fat-soluble vitamins, and deficiencies in macros-nutrients (fat and protein) and further evidence on this target sample is warranted.

 4.5 Strengths and Limitations